teamhacksmiths/food-drivr-frontend/README.md

 ## Acknowledgments

  Thank you to all of the brilliant people involved in this project.
 You've all worked hard to accomplish something really amazing!
 A big thank you to Udacity students and staff.
-None of this would have been possible without this phenomenal and exremely supportive community!
+None of this would have been possible without this phenomenal and extremely supportive community!